Student activism: United Kingdom

 In 1966 the Radical Student Alliance and Vietnam Solidarity Campaign were formed, both of which became centres for the protest movement.
-However, the first student sit-in was held at the London School of Economics in 1967 by their Students' Union over the suspension of two students.
+However, the first student sit-in was held at the London School of Economics in 1967 by their Students' union over the suspension of two students.
 Its success and a national student rally of 100,000 held in the same year is usually considered to mark the start of the movement.
 Up until the mid-1970s student activities were held including a protest of up to 80,000 strong in Grosvenor Square, anti-racist protests and occupations in Newcastle, the breaking down of riot control gates and forced closure of the London School of Economics, and Jack Straw becoming the head of the NUS for the RSA.
 However, many protests were over more local issues, such as student representation in college governance, better accommodation, lower fees or even canteen prices.

 Student protests erupted again in 2010 during the Premiership of David Cameron over the issue of tuition fees, higher education funding cuts and withdrawal of the Education Maintenance Allowance.
+Students did not achieve what they aimed for in preventing government’s reforms.
+In areas such as Wales and Northern Ireland, the fees were not increased.
+As a result, fees did not remain the same across the nations.

 During the wave of School Strikes for Climate in 2019, student strikes saw up to 300,000 school children on the streets in the UK, at protests organised by a network of local groups of youth climate activists.
 Umbrella campaign groups such as Scottish Youth Climate Strike in Scotland, Youth Climate Association Northern Ireland in Northern Ireland, and UK Student Climate Network in England and Wales, made demands to respective governments and local authorities on the back of these protests and achieved some successes, and continue to campaign for climate justice.

+In May 2024, a group of student activists at the University of Edinburgh pitched tents in the Old College Quad to protest against what they alleged was the university's failure to divest itself of investments deemed proxy support for the Israeli invasion of the Gaza Strip.
+Eight of the protesters launched a hunger strike.